wncc/WnCC/_soc_projects/06-Rohit-Jena-human-pose-using-games.md

 application_procedure: "proposal"
 weight: 30
 ribbon: open
-stipend:
+stipend: INR 3000
 contact:
 - <a target="_blank" href="mailto:rohit.rango@gmail.com">Email ID</a> - rohit.rango@gmail.com
 mentees:
 ---

 ---
-### This project will focus on getting human pose estimates in games to generate a dataset using no manual annotations or labelling.
+  This project will focus on getting human pose estimates in games to generate a dataset using no manual annotations or labelling.

 <!--break-->